 Once you have a sustainable, healthy workload, efficient management becomes the next step.
 All-in-one apps such as Gsuite are invaluable when it comes to maximising your output and tracking your progress.
-Time tracking software such as Toggl can help you keep a realistic handle on your daily effort and returns.
+Time tracking software can help you keep a realistic handle on your daily effort and returns.
 And when it comes to efficient proofing, free apps such as Hemmingway or Grammarly can help you acquire additional insight on a piece when it may be needed most.

 Building your pipeline

 Whether you’re freelancing or salaried, you’ll want to be able to ensure that you have a steady stream of content to help support your business.
 Companies such as WordPress or Squarespace allow you to easily set up, manage and metricise your website – allowing you to backlink to produce articles and host regularly updated blogs and articles.
 These can also be linked to social media profiles on Twitter, Facebook, or Instagram which can be managed under all-in-one apps such as Hootsuite.

 While some may think this is less of a concern if you are a salaried professional, building your social media profile is invaluable when it comes to lead generation, having a publicly available portfolio and interacting with other professionals and networking efficiently.

 If you want to maintain a long professional career, you will want to produce work that is high-quality, and fully meets a client’s expectations.

 The cardinal sin of every copywriter – young and old – is not adhering to the brief.
 This can be due to overconfidence, managing time constraints, or poorly worded instructions from a client.
 The golden rule here is, simply: “if in doubt…ask.”
 Geographic locations can be inaccurate, briefs can be presented based on outdated research, or there may simply be a better angle on the story.
 Catching issues at the start of the process will same ten times the effort further down the line – remain diligent and critical no matter the size of the project.